Ajsalemo/container-apps-elx-cpu-and-memory-deployments/README.md

     "C:\Program Files\Docker\Docker\Resources\bin\kubectl.exe" apply -f local/nginx.yaml
     ```

-2. Review the `.yaml` file to understand where and how to set CPU request and limits.
+2. Review the `.yaml` file to understand where and how to set CPU and memory request and limits.

 ## Azure deployment
 The `azure` folder is used for deploying through various means to Azure Container Apps.